 Given that, it is mystifying why the Australian Security Intelligence Organisation and the Australian Federal Police did not make public the fact that it had questioned four Chinese journalists on June 26 and cancelled the visas of two Chinese academics.

 There have been a number of demonstrations of the fact that the same security model as in 4G — separation of the core and the radio access network — is possible in 5G.
-But Australia has insisted otherwise — despite evidence to the contrary — and gone ahead of the ban.
+But Australia has insisted otherwise — despite evidence to the contrary — and gone ahead with the ban.

 Australia could, thus, have publicised the interrogation of the Chinese journalists in a media-savvy way.
 That did not happen.
 Instead, the way that the public and the world at large learnt of it was when two Australian journalists in China, Bill Birtles of the ABC and Michael Smith of the Australian Financial Review, fled that country after they were called in for questioning over the arrest of a third Australian; the frightened pair took refuge in their country's diplomatic compound before a way out of China was negotiated.